esoh/fitzpo-old/README.md

     Note: Besides NODE_DEV, the environmental vars can be prepended with their environment type to define the variables only for that specific environment type.
     E.g. TEST_DB_NAME can be used to define the database only when NODE_ENV="test".
 Be aware that if DB_NAME is defined, it will be used instead of TEST_DB_NAME, like the other environmental variables.

+## Contributing
+You can contribute to our app!
+If you've found a fix to an issue or a new feature that needs implementing, then follow the instructions below.

+1. Create a fork of the repository.
+1. In your own fork, create a branch with a name that loosely describes your change.
+1. Make your changes in this branch.
+Do your best to follow the [Angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) for naming your commits and to follow the coding style.
+1. If your fork's master branch becomes out of date with master, then update your fork using the compare & pull request.
+1. Rebase your commits off the updated master.
+1. Create a pull request in our repository with your fork's branch.

 ## API Documentation

 ### Users